-Jonathan Metzger-Jones, an assistant coach for the last five seasons at Montana, is UC Davis basketball's new assistant coach as announced by head coach Jim Les on June 16, 2016.
-In his first season on campus, Metzger-Jones helped the Aggies construct the program's most successful postseason run.
+Jonathan Metzger-Jones was assistant coach for five seasons at Montana before arriving to UC Davis on June 16, 2016.
+In his first season with the program as its assistant coach, Metzger-Jones helped the Aggies construct the program's most successful postseason run.

 What began with a come-from-behind victory against the defending league champions in the championship game of the Big West Tournament — the first time the team advanced to the NCAA Tournament in school history by earning the conference's automatic bid — continued four days later when UC Davis earned its first-ever Division I playoff win.
 By defeating North Carolina Central in the First Four, the Aggies advanced to the Midwest Regional First Round and faced Kansas for the inaugural head-to-head meeting in school history.

 "I am extremely excited about this opportunity and joining the UC Davis community.
 Since I coached for five years, and played another two at other Big West schools, I am very familiar with Aggies, this university and the men's basketball program.
 I am grateful that Coach Les chose me for this position," said Metzger-Jones.

 "I have a strong belief in (Les') coaching style and philosophy about how to run a program, I cannot wait to start working with him, his staff and the student-athletes."

 Throughout his tenure in Missoula, the Grizzlies won three Big Sky Championships and advanced to postseason play on four occasions.
 In addition to competing in the 2012 and 2013 NCAA Tournaments, Metzger-Jones' teams also competed in the 2015 National Invitation Tournament and 2016 College Basketball Invitational.